JD SCHWARTZ' INSIGHTS INTO SHIPS, THE OCEANS AND DESTINATIONS

 Operators opt for UV-C

-Virgin Voyages and Windstar announced they will be deploying UV-C technology in their HVAC systems "Air will be further sanitized and disinfected with ultraviolet-C light for germicidal irradiation.
+Virgin Voyages, MSC, and Windstar announced they will be deploying UV-C technology in their HVAC systems "Air will be further sanitized and disinfected with ultraviolet-C light for germicidal irradiation.
 When air passes the UV-C light, microbes such as bacteria and viruses will be destroyed" states Windstar.

 Deposits, refunds and FCC cause havoc